NFL Over/Under Betting Tips: Key Numbers to Know When Wagering on Totals

 Forty-four is clearly the biggest change, with 4.1% of all games landing there from 2003-2014, but that has dropped to only 2.9% of games over the past three seasons.
 In other words, 44 has gone from the most common total score to the 10th-most common total score.

 Here's the full rundown of differences for games finishing with between 30 and 60 points scored.

 Since 2015, 43 points has taken over as the most common combined score at 4.0% of all games.

 Let's use a real-live example so you can see how to leverage this data on a week-to-week basis.

-The over/under for Chiefs-Chargers in Week 1 is currently 47 at BookMaker, but 47.5 at 5Dimes.
+The over/under for Chiefs-Chargers in Week 1 is currently 47/47.5 depending on the book.
 Looking at the table above, we see that 47 has been the second-most common occurrence for total points score since 2015.